 What Happens If You Don't Have Car Insurance in Alabama?

-Driving without insurance is a misdemeanor in Alabama, with first-time fees up to $500.
+Driving without insurance is a misdemeanor in Alabama, with first-time fees up to $500 (and subsequent fines up to $1,000).
 But even if you're not pulled over, you can still be caught.
 Sherry Helms of the Alabama Department of Revenue explains that the state checks out insurance whenever a car is registered.
-Drivers that aren't properly insured must pay a $200 fee to have insurance reinstated.
+Drivers that aren't properly insured must pay a $200 fee to have insurance reinstated ($400 on recurrent offenses).
 According to Helms, 35 percent of registrants are required to pay reinstatement fees "because their insurance is out of date."

 How Much Vehicle Insurance Do You Need?